-Building Resiliency in Puerto Rico
+Projects in Puerto Rico

-Last September, Hurricane Maria struck the island of Puerto Rico destroying nearly the entire electric grid.
+In September 2017, Hurricane Maria struck the island of Puerto Rico destroying nearly the entire electric grid.
 Over 90 percent of the island's residents lost power, and over half had no regular supply of clean drinking water.
 Four months later, half the island was still without power.

 Empowered by Light began installing solar and battery storage systems on the island just two weeks after Hurricane Maria.
 It was clear Puerto Rico needed help building more resilient communities to better withstand powerful storms, especially given that extreme weather events are only expected to increase in strength and frequency due to climate change.

 The solar array installed on the roof of the fire station in Naguabo, Puerto Rico.

 To date, EBL has installed solar energy systems on 11 fire stations---the first three in partnership with Sunrun and our local partner, Aireko Energy Group, the second three with the support from the Kresge Foundation, Electric Planet, and Cypress Creek Renewables, and the last five with support from Electric Planet as well as hundreds of individuals.
 EBL has installed solar and energy storage systems on two elderly care homes--one in Adjuntas in collaboration with Casa Pueblo and one in Arecibo in partnership with MCS Foundation, on a home for abused children in Aguas Buenas, and on several community resiliency centers in partnership with Para la Naturaleza and Estuario.

 During the pandemic, we completed a solar-powered emergency response unit with Footprint Project--literally mobile power, which emergency personnel across the island can deploy to wherever it's most needed.
 We also supported solar and energy storage systems for a farming cooperative and farm school on the west side of the island.